-Kenneth W. Krueger currently serves as the Chairman of the Board of Manitowoc Company, Inc. He Director has been a member of the Manitowoc Board of Directors since 2004.
-From October 2015 until March Since: 2016 2016, he also served as Manitowoc's interim President and CEO.
-Mr. Krueger served as Chief 2016, he also served as Manitowoc's interim President and CEO.
-Mr. Krueger served as Chief Operating Officer of Bucyrus International, Inc., a global manufacturer of mining equipment, from 2006 to 2009, having previously served as Executive Vice President from 2005 to 2006.
+Director Since: 2016 Kenneth W. Krueger currently serves as the Chairman of the Board of Manitowoc Company, Inc. He has been a member of the Manitowoc Board of Directors since 2004.
+From October 2015 until March 2016, he also served as Manitowoc's interim President and CEO.
+Prior to that, Mr. Krueger served as Chief Operating Officer of Bucyrus International, Inc., a global manufacturer of mining equipment, having previously served as Executive Vice President.
 Mr. Krueger also served as Senior Vice President and Chief Financial Officer of A.O.
-Smith Corp., a global manufacturer of water heating and treatment systems, from 2000 to 2005, and as Vice President, Finance and Planning for the Hydraulics, Semiconductor and Specialty Controls business segment of Eaton Corporation in 1999 and 2000.
+Smith Corp., a global manufacturer of water heating and treatment systems, and as Vice President, Finance and Planning for the Hydraulics, Semiconductor and Specialty Controls business segment of Eaton Corporation.
 Mr. Krueger has served as a director of Douglas Dynamics, Inc. since 2012, where he is currently chair of the audit committee and also serves on the compensation and nominating and governance committees.
-Mr. Krueger's contributions to the Company's Board include his experience as a chief operating officer, chief executive officer and chairman of a public company, his board experience at other public companies, and his prior treasury and financial company, his board experience at other public companies, and his prior treasury and financial
+Mr. Krueger's contributions to the Company's Board include his experience as a chief operating officer, chief executive officer and chairman of a public company, his board experience at other public companies, and his prior treasury and financial reporting experience.